Osek (Teplice District): Sights

 The main landmark is the Osek Monastery.
 It is an extensive complex of buildings, built from the Romanesque to the Baroque era.
 The main reconstruction into its current Baroque appearance took place in 1712–1718, when it was rebuilt by the architect Octavio Broggio.
-The interior of the monastery Church of the Assumption of the Virgin Mary was decorated by painters Václav Vavřinec Reiner and Jan Kryštof Liška.
+The interior of the monastery Church of the Assumption of the Virgin Mary was decorated by painters Václav Vavřinec Reiner, Jan Kryštof Liška and Michael Willmann and sculptors Franz Anton Kern and Giacomo Antonio Corbellini.

-The ruin of the medieval Rýzmburk (Riesenburg) Castle is located northwest of the town.
+The ruin of the medieval Rýzmburk (Riesenburg) Castle is located northwest of the town proper.
 It belonged to its founders, the noble Rýzmburk family until 1398; the ownership then shifted to the margraves of Meissen.
 The castle was built shortly before 1250.
 It was abandoned in 1538 and fell into disrepair.
 It was one of the strongest fortresses in Bohemia that was probably never conquered.
 It has two parts, the first one is the core with residential towers and a chapel, and the second one is a large complex surrounded by a wall with shooting turrets, dominated by a massive bergfried.
 Today it is freely accessible.

-In popular culture

-Parts of the film Anna Proletářka were filmed on location in Osek and Osek railway station.